Lesson Plan - Get It!

 Great job practicing your shapes!

 The main shapes you will build and draw in this lesson are circles, squares, rectangles, triangles, and diamonds.
-If you are unsure about any of these, watch the video again to make sure you know what they look like!
+If you are unsure about any of these, watch the video again to ensure you know what they look like!

 Now that you remember all your simple shapes, let's talk about how you make those shapes.
 The main thing to focus on is how many sides a shape has.